horizon3902/bse-results-updates/README.md

 Notifies when BSE results page is updated.

 ## Operation
-A pop up will appear when the result page is updated.
+Run bsemain.py, a pop up will appear when the result page is updated.

 ## Roadmap
 Creating an executable file and removing client side dependencies